 Conventional approaches to behaviour change struggle to achieve sustained changes in health behaviour and ultimately health improvement.
 This may be because we overlook individual differences in response to interventions and assume that achieving health is motivating.
-A growing number of researchers are calling for a paradigm shift from prescriptive biomedical models of health promotion which focus on people’s behavioural deficits, to more person-based approaches that acknowledge that there is always meaning in human behaviour.
+A growing number of researchers are calling for a paradigm shift from prescriptive biomedical models of health promotion which focus on people’s behavioural deficits, to more person-centred approaches that acknowledge that there is always meaning in human behaviour.
 There are early data suggesting that engaging people’s emotions might lead to more effective interventions.
 Art and other media that engage people emotionally rather than purely rationally can have the power to communicate complex information in a way that fosters understanding and retention.
-(50)Future health behaviour change interventions may benefit from inclusion of strategies that acknowledge the human experience and appeal also to our emotions through methods such as art.
+(50)Future health behaviour change interventions may benefit from inclusion of strategies that acknowledge the human experience, engage and empower communities and appeal to our emotions as well as our logic through methods such as art.

 Acknowledgments: The ideas discussed in this article were first presented at the 2019 DOHaD World Congress.
 The examples provided in this manuscript are from ongoing projects.
 We thank the research teams working on EACH-B, SPRING, and TALENT, all PPI contributors and individuals who have taken part in our research and activities.